pallavagarwal07/pallavagarwal07.github.io/_posts/2017-12-05-Simplifying-Travis-with-Nix.md

 wrapper around the former but assumes that the user running the script is root and the wrapper (`install-root.sh`) creates a non-root user with sudo priviledges and runs the `install-nix.sh` script as the newly created user.
-This is not required in Travis since the default user in Travis is non-root and has sudo priviledges.
+This is not required in Travis since the default user in Travis is already a non-root user with sudo priviledges.